millengustavo/python-books/clean-code/notes.md

 > **Dependency Inversion Principle (DIP)** -> classes should depend upon abstractions, not on concrete details

 # Ch11.
 Systems
+## Separate constructing a system from using it
+> Software systems should separate the startup process, when the application objects are constructed and the dependencies are "wired" together, from the runtime logic that takes over after startup

+- Startup process: *concern* that any application must address
+- *Separation of concerns*: one of the most important design techniques
+- Never let little, convenient idioms lead to modularity breakdown

+## Separation of main
+### Factories
+- **ABSTRACT FACTORY**: pattern -> give the application control of *when* to build the object, but keep the details of that construction separate from the application code

+### Dependency injection (DI)
+- Powerful mechanism for separating construction from use
+- Application of *Inversion of Control* (IoC) to dependency management
+- Moves secondary responsibilities from an object to other objects that are dedicated to the purpose (supporting SRP)
+- The invoking object doesn't control what kind of object is actually returned, but the invoking object still actively resolves the dependency
+> An object should not take responsibility for instantiating dependencies itself.
+Instead, it should pass this responsibility to another "authoritative" mechanism (inverting control).
+Setup is a global concern, this authoritative mechanism will be either the "main" routine or a special-purpose container

+## Scaling up
+- **Myth**: we can get systems "right the first time"
+- Implement only today's stories -> then refactor and expand the system to implement new stories tomorrow = essence of iterative and incremental agility
+- TDD, refactoring, and the clean code they produce make this work at the code level
+- Software systems are unique compared to physical systems.
+Their archiectures can grow incrementally, **if we maintain the proper separation of concerns**

+## Test drive the system architecture
+- **Big Design Up Front (BDUF)**: harmful because it inhibits adapting to change, due to psychological resistance to discarding prior effort and because of the way architecture choices influence subsequent thinking about the design

+## Optimize decision making
+- Modularity and separation of concerns make decentralized management and decision making possible
+- Give responsibilities to the most qualified persons
+- **It is best to postpone decisions until the last possible moment** -> lets us make informed choices with the best possible information.
+A premature decision is a decision made with suboptimal knowledge

+> Whether you are designing systems or individual modules, never forget to use **the simplest thing that can possibly work**

 # Ch12.
 Emergence